CS-473-Talented-Lynxes/Vibe-Check/README.md

 where `delta_days` is the number of days between the most recent complaint date in the loaded dataset and the complaint's `Created Date`.

+## System Overview

+Vibe Check is designed as a modular pipeline that connects semantic understanding of user intent with spatial analysis of complaint data.

+The system consists of three main components:

+1. **Semantic Matching Layer**
+   Converts user input into structured complaint categories using transformer-based embeddings and cosine similarity.

+2. **Spatial Clustering Layer**
+   Groups complaint locations using a from-scratch implementation of k-means clustering, producing localized neighborhood regions.

+3. **Ranking and Visualization Layer**
+   Scores each cluster based on concern share and complaint density, and presents the results through an interactive map and ranked lists.

+This pipeline allows the system to translate subjective user concerns into objective, data-driven neighborhood recommendations.

 ## Method

 First, the app maps the user's free-form concern text to relevant 311 complaint categories.
 It embeds complaint category labels with `nomic-ai/nomic-embed-text-v1.5` and ranks categories by a numpy cosine-similarity calculation against the user's query.